Art . Perception . Computation . Cooperation

-I am currently the D. Keith and Margaret B. Robinson Postdoctoral Fellow in Data Science in Art at Case Western Reserve University.
-My position is in the Departments of Physics and Art History, and my PIs are Dr. Ken Singer and Dr. Michael Hinczewski.
-Along with an interdisciplinary team of collaborators, I am working on developing machine learning methods for attribution of paintings produced by Renaissance and early modern workshops, particularly works by El Greco.
+I am currently a postdoctoral scholar in the Departments of Physics and Art History at Case Western Reserve University.
+My PIs are Dr. Elizabeth Bolman, Dr. Ken Singer and Dr. Michael Hinczewski.
+Along with an interdisciplinary team of collaborators, I am working on developing machine learning methods for identifying artistic practice regimes in paintings produced by Renaissance and early modern workshops, particularly works by El Greco.
+I began my time at Case in 2022 as the D. Keith and Margaret B. Robinson Postdoctoral Fellow in Data Science in Art.

 I was previously a postdoctoral scholar with the Human Generosity Project currently at Rutgers University.
 I'm interested in the evolution of human perception and cooperation.
 I'm a primatologist by training, but since receiving my PhD. from Temple University in 2019, my work has focused on humans.
 At the University of Houston, I studied the evolution of information content in indigenous artworks with Dr. Alexander Stewart's Mathematical Biology Group.
 At Rutgers, I studied mutual aid as a strategy for coping with unpredictability in health and personal finance among communities in the contemporary United States.
 My PIs were Drs.
 Lee Cronk and Athena Aktipis.